Please Note: This story has been updated on December 14, 2022.

 Q: Is NWC going to be in person?
 A: We are an in-resident program and are looking at all the possibilities to provide an in-resident education.
 Personal interaction is what makes the NWC experience fulfilling.
-We are anticipating the fall trimester to be in person for all students.
+We are anticipating the spring trimester to be in person for all students.
 We stay committed to the safety of our faculty and students.

 Dean of Students Office